10 Benefits Of Climbing Stairs – An Underdog In The World Of Fitness

 Though climbing stairs offers a wide range of benefits as discussed above in the article, it may prove to be unsuitable for people with acute heart ailments and also for those suffering from knee, ankle or hip problems.

 Even people with shaky limbs should avoid taking the stairs as there is always a threat of a fall.
-Any of you with these problems and symptoms considering to take up climbing stairs as an exercise must consult it with your doctor before starting this.
+Any of you with these problems and symptoms considering to take up climbing stairs as an exercise must consult with your doctor before starting this.

 So ditch the elevators and take the stairs – with consistent efforts come great results and weight loss by climbing stairs is one such endeavour.